 Sunlight streams through the vast, stained-glass windows in the arched roof, illuminating platforms, trains, and people with patterns of light.
 Monks in saffron robes glide through the crowds, their serene presence a sharp contrast to the hurried footsteps of commuters.
 In the vast waiting hall, travellers relax in seating near balconies filled with shops and cafés.

-The architecture speaks of a different time.
+The historic architecture speaks of a different time.
 Sturdy pillars rise towards the ornate roof, a web of steel and glass that has sheltered generations of travellers.
 Ticket counters, their wooden frames worn smooth by countless hands, line a wall, once a portal to many different corners of Thailand.

 Getting to Hua Lamphong